-The terms and conditions of the ORIGINAL AGREEMENT and FIRST AMENDMENT will remain unchanged and will continue in full force and effect unless there is a conflict between the terms and conditions of this SECOND AMENDMENT, and the terms and conditions of the ORIGINAL AGREEMENT and/or FIRST AMENDMENT in which case the terms and conditions of the SECOND AMENDMENT will control.
+\$1,774.28 is set aside in the LGIP Reserve Contingency Fund.
+As further distributions remain unchanged and will continue in full force and effect unless there is a conflict between the terms and conditions of this SECOND AMENDMENT, and the terms and conditions of the

+Reserve Contingency Fund may not be disbursed in a timely manner, or disbursed at all, conditions of the SECOND AMENDMENT will control.